Dignitatis humanae: Interpretation in continuity

-The interpretation of the document, according to the Hermeneutics of Continuity, is that the Second Vatican Council's defense of religious freedom, along with other concepts commonly associated with the Charter of Human Rights (the latter developed according to liberal ideologies condemned by the Magisterium of the Church), is a defense that is always given as long as they are subordinated to natural law and the common good, not understanding them as subjective rights that allow a false right to believe in error (maintaining the condemnations in Quanta cura and the Syllabus against Indifferentism as well as the social teaching for Catholic Rulers to protect Political catholicism), but as objective rights where there are duties of every State to protect the rights of the human person to believe in the true religion.
+The interpretation of the document, according to the Hermeneutics of Continuity, is that the Second Vatican Council's defense of religious freedom, along with other concepts commonly associated with the Charter of Human Rights (the latter developed according to liberal ideologies condemned by the Magisterium of the Church), is a defense that is always given as long as they are subordinated to natural law and the common good, not understanding them as subjective rights that allow a false right to believe in error (maintaining the condemnations in Quanta cura and the Syllabus against Indifferentism as well as the social teaching for Catholic Rulers to protect political Catholicism), but as objective rights where there are duties of every State to protect the rights of the human person to believe in the true religion.

-Thus, it is inferred that Dignitates Humanae considers implicit that a Christian State has commitments to safeguard the salvation of souls (aspiring to Catholic unity) and to avoid apostasies or the spread of heresy.
+Thus, it is inferred that Dignitatis Humanae considers implicit that a Christian State has commitments to safeguard the salvation of souls (aspiring to Catholic unity) and to avoid apostasies or the spread of heresy.
 Therefore, its emphasis of the document (already assuming the above a priori in the Tradition of the Church) aims to make explicit that a secular Government, to be legitimate in view of the eternal law and the natural order (even if it were a non-Christian State), should allow the right for all human person to be able to search for the true religion, instead of imposing Secularism or State Atheism on the one hand, as well as imposing Forced Conversions or a Sacerdotal State on the other hand.

-On the contradictions some see between Dignitatis humanae and Pope Pius IX's Syllabus of Errors, the SSPX has argued that:
+On the contradictions some see between Dignitatis humanae and Pope Pius IX's Syllabus of Errors, the theologian Brian Mullady has argued that:

 the religious freedom condemned in the Syllabus of Errors refers to religious freedom looked at from the point of view of the action of the intellect, or freedom respecting the truth; whereas the freedom of religion guaranteed and encouraged by Dignitatis humanae refers to religious freedom looked at from the point of view of the action of the will in morals.
 In other words, those who see in these different expressions a change in teaching are committing the fallacy of univocity of terms in logic.
 The terms "freedom" refer to two very different acts of the soul.